-The ego-personality is a very significant part of who we “think we are” and like all things in the universe, it is comprised of consciousness; it follows the same pattern described above of identifying itself from the contents of its past experiences, so it does not know who it is either, but only what it has experienced.
+The ego-persona is a very significant part of who we “think we are” and like all things in the universe, it is comprised of consciousness; it follows the same pattern described above of identifying itself from the contents of its past experiences, so it does not know who it is either, but only what it has experienced.
 The many experiences it has been through by the time it reaches adulthood have established a significant framework of: likes/dislikes, want/don’t want/, happy/sad, acceptable/unacceptable, plus an array of fears, anxieties and insecurities.
-It is through this filter that the ego-personality experiences life and people, so all events and individuals are evaluated based on the content of one’s life events.
+It is through this filter that the ego-persona experiences life and people, so all events and individuals are evaluated based on the content of one’s life events.
 Since every new experience is compared to and judged from a similar past experience, it is impossible for the ego to be in the present moment.

 This framework of content has “armored” or conditioned the individual so he or she is able to engage and function in the fearful and unknown aspects of the world, but this protective framework makes it very difficult to know or to be who we really are or to experience present-time reality.
 Not only does this “armoring” filter out those parts of the world we are reluctant to experience, but it also separates us from our divine Self.
 Today, our experience of life is unique and different from that of any human experience in history because consciousness evolves and develops into greater awareness every day, individually and collectively.
 Since we are one with consciousness, at some point in time, we will leave behind the ego and the concept of self that we cling to today.
 In order to understand where we are today and where we are going, we need to understand the more primitive structures of consciousness humanity has passed through and how we humans experience these same structures of consciousness in the early developmental periods of life.

 Structures of Consciousness